-As in previous years, TfL's primary source of revenue comes from fares on the London Underground and Bus networks.
-This represents 85 per cent of all revenue generated.
-The January 2012 fares rise was reduced from the previouslyplanned RPI plus two per cent (7 per cent) to RPI plus one per cent (6 per cent) after the DfT provided an additional grant to support a lower fare increase.
+As in previous years, TfL's primary source of revenue comes from fares on the London Underground, Rail and Bus networks.
+This represents 84.8 per cent of all revenue generated.
+The January 2012 fares rise was reduced from the previously-planned RPI plus two per cent (7 per cent) to an average of RPI plus 0.6 per cent (5.6 per cent) after the DfT provided an additional grant to support a lower fare increase.
 The Business Plan continues to assume that fares will rise at two per cent above RPI in each year of the Plan period.
 Fares decisions are taken annually by the Mayor.

-Fares revenue on London Underground was £1,981m, 13 per cent up on 2010/11.
-This reflected a year-on-year increase in passenger journeys of 6 per cent and above inflation fare increases.
-On the bus network, a smaller increase in passenger journeys together with fare rises resulted in an increase in fares revenue of 6 per cent to £1,335m.
+Fares revenue on London Underground was £1,981m, 12.7 per cent up on 2010/11.
+This reflected a year-on-year increase in passenger journeys of 5.7 per cent and above inflation fare increases.
+On the bus network, a smaller increase in passenger journeys together with fare rises resulted in an increase in fares revenue of 6.2 per cent to £1,335m.